jameshanlon/jameshanlon.github.io/content/xoroshiro128aox.md

-This note has provided an overview of the methodology and results of the analysis we conducted into the statistical quality of our novel PRNG xoroshiro128aox.
-This has established that our generator mitigates known existing weaknesses of xoroshiro128plus on which it is based, and delivers comparable levels of statistical quality on the gold-standard BigCrush test set as two contemporary fast PRNGs : pcg64 and philox4x32-10.
-Extending our testing by using PractRand and Gjrand, we do eventually find that a weakness is detectable by Gjrand.
-Since this is not systematic across the test suites, as we have seen for the Mersenne Twister, we can consider xoroshiro128aox to provide an excellent tradeoff between quality and implementation cost in hardware.
+This note has provided an overview of the methodology and results of the analysis we conducted into the statistical quality of our novel PRNG ``xoroshiro128aox``.
+This has established that our generator mitigates known existing weaknesses of ``xoroshiro128+`` on which it is based, and delivers comparable levels of statistical quality on the gold-standard BigCrush test set as two contemporary fast PRNGs : ``pcg64`` and ``philox4x32-10``.
+Extending testing by using PractRand and Gjrand, we do eventually find that a weakness is detectable by Gjrand.
+Since this is not systematic across the test suites, as we have seen for the Mersenne Twister, we can consider ``xoroshiro128aox`` to provide an excellent tradeoff between quality and implementation cost in hardware.